230327tokiex/mindpalette-public/README.md

 June 30, 2024

 ## 🤖 Development Support
-This project was developed with the assistance of Claude 3.5 Sonnet by Anthropic.
+This project was born from the developer's passion and built with the assistance of Claude 3.5 Sonnet by Anthropic and Gemini 1.5 Pro by Google.

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.